messagedigital/cog-mothership-voucher/readme.md

 # Mothership Vouchers

 This cogule provides face-value voucher functionality for Mothership commerce systems installations.
-Face-value vouchers can represent "gift vouchers" or "credit notes".
-They are essentially the same thing.
+Face-value vouchers can represent "gift vouchers", "credit notes", or any other way the client may wish to market them.
+They are essentially a code that represents a pre-payment for an order, and they can be partially used and retain a balance.

 ## Todo